tidesdb/tidesdb/doc/05-internals/memtable-and-wal.md

 The lock is still unlike any other in the engine.
 Time spent holding it is time no other committer can rotate, so a memtable that is already full stays full for the length of the hold.

-The rotation itself is meant to be short — a few hundred microseconds to swap the slot, with the next log opened ahead of time so no file creation happens under the lock.
-It is not always: on a virtualised runner with no working preallocation the log open has been measured at 122 ms when the prepared log was not ready and the rotation had to open its own.
+The rotation itself is meant to be short — a slot swap and little else, with the next log opened ahead of time so no file creation happens under the lock.
+It is not always: when the prepared log is not ready the rotation opens its own, and on a slow or virtualised filesystem that open dominates everything else the rotation does.
 What is not safe is anything else borrowing the lock for convenience, or the rotation itself blocking while it holds it.

 :::caution[Never hold the rotation lock across a wait or a device barrier] Anything that sleeps, polls, or issues an `fsync` while holding it stops every committer in the